-Therefore, if Tel.Rot.Offangle = Tel.Chop.Posang = 0, Tel.Targ.Offsetalpha and Tel.Targ.Offsetdelta should be both positive in order to reproduce the scheme shown in Fig. 19.
-A typical value for these parameters is Tel.Chop.Throw/2, where Tel.Chop.Throw is the chop throw used in the subsequent templates.
+Therefore, if TEL.ROT.OFFANGLE = TEL.CHOP.POSANG = 0, TEL.TARG.OFFSETALPHA and TEL.
+TARG.
+OFFSETDELTA should be both positive in order to reproduce the scheme shown A typical value for these parameters is TEL.CHOP.THROW/2, where TEL.
+CHOP.
+THROW is the chop throw used in the subsequent templates.